brian-cooney/WDI-Project-3/Walkthrough.md

 ```

 ##Authentication
-Adding anuglar authentication proved troublesome as the lesson notes were incomplete, so we
+Adding anuglar authentication proved troublesome as the lesson notes were incomplete, so we had a lot of trial and error

 ##Gridster Implementation
 So for our app we want users to be able to and drag their widgets across the screen to their liking, and Gridster was recommended to us.